-1) hand touch method: This type of inspection must be performed with an electroscope to find out that the micromotor has no leakage; touch the micro motor housing with the back of the hand, if there is no hot feeling, indicating that the temperature is normal; if there is obvious hot feeling, the motor is overheated.
+1) Hand-touch method: This type of inspection must be performed with an electroscope to find out that the micromotor has no leakage.
+Touch the micro motor housing with the back of the hand; No hot feeling indicates that the temperature is normal while obvious hot feeling indicates that the motor is overheated.

-If the power supply voltage is too high or too low and the three-phase voltage is unbalanced, it will have adverse consequences for the operation of the micromotor.
+If the three-phase power supply is too high or too low and the voltage is unbalanced, it will have adverse consequences for the operation of the micromotor.
 General micromotors can operate normally within ±7% of the voltage rating.

-1) The difference between the three-phase power supply voltage is too large (more than 5%), which will cause the three-phase current imbalance.
+1) The difference between the three-phase voltage is too large (more than 5%), which will cause the unbalance of the three-phase current.

-2) The circuit has short circuits, grounding, poor contact, and other faults, which will also cause the three-phase voltage imbalance of the micromotor.
+2) The circuit has short circuits, grounding, poor contact, and other faults, which will also cause the unbalance of the three-phase voltage of the micromotor.

-3) Three-phase micro-motor is in single-phase condition will cause the large imbalance of three-phase voltage, which is a common cause of micro-motor winding burnout, and should be monitored.
+3) Three-phase micro-motor is in single-phase condition will cause the large unbalance of three-phase voltage, which is a common cause of micro-motor winding burnout and should be monitored.

 The load current of the micromotor increase, then its temperature will also increase, but its load current should not exceed the rated value during normal operation.